memmanuel2/cicd-pipeline-train-schedule-jenkins/README.md

 I am editing the file to test if a build will be triggered so i can continue I am editing the file to test if a build will be triggered so i can continue so much to still do and now
+I am editing the file to test if a build will be triggered so i can continue